jimbrig/KaaS-Old/README.md

 Consider this my *Digital Garden*.
 It is a garden that needs to be maintained and cared for overtime to produce fruitful outcomes.

+## Roadmap

+Currently I am persistenly perusing and curating my 10,000+ various notes houses across various platforms and locations: I would say I am about **18%** complete in this endeavor.